Last updated: 7 December 2023

 - to establish and maintain our relationship with you, and provide you with information to enable you to remain in contact with Metcash;

-- to assess and process your application;
+- to assess and process an application you may make to us;

 - to provide the products or services you have requested from us, and keep a record of them, and process any payments you make to us;